Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 ## Private transactions

-Private transactions have payloads that are visible only to the network participants whose public keys are specified in the `privateFor` parameter of the Transaction.
+Private transactions have payloads that are visible only to the network participants whose public keys are specified in the `privateFor` parameter of the transaction.
 `privateFor` can take multiple addresses in a comma separated list.

 !!! note